subhashreddy22/car-pooling-surcharge-calculator-service/README.md

 # car-pooling-surcharge-calculator-service
 ## Description

-Retrieves the car details and car price details based on the input carName and FIN respectively
+Retrieves the car price details based on the input noOfDays and FIN

 ```java
 PriceDetails getPriceDetails(@RequestParam int noOfDays,